friedrith/react-composition/slides/slides.md

 # Introducing myself: Thibault Friedrich

-- Frontend developer for 8 years
+- Frontend developer for 9 years
+- Coding since I am 12 years old
-- Using _React_ for 6+ years and vove it
+- Using _React_ for 6+ years and love it
 - Strong focus on Ux, Agile and Code craftsmanship
   - how to create usable products
   - how to keep flexibility